Richie Londres

-Richie Londres is an English record producer, film composer and guitarist.
-Londres has worked with Deftones and Cypress Hill on various projects.
-Londres is active in three groups, as the founding member & producer of Sol Invicto, Cultura Londres Proyecto and Okujira.
-He is Published by Universal Records.
+Richie Londres is an English record producer, film composer, and guitarist who has collaborated with Deftones and Cypress Hill on various projects.
+He is the founding member and producer of Sol Invicto, Cultura Londres Proyecto, and Okujira.

 Sol Invicto

-Londres is the founder member of underground group Sol Invicto an instrumental cinematic metal/electronic group which features Deftones guitarist Stephen Carpenter, Eric Bobo of Cypress Hill & UK drum & bass producer Mark Caro aka Technical Itch with Dan Foord on drums.
+Londres is the founder and primary producer of the underground instrumental group Sol Invicto, described as cinematic industrial electronic metal.
+The project features Deftones guitarist Stephen Carpenter, Cypress Hill's Eric Bobo, UK drum and bass producer Technical Itch (Mark Caro), and drummer Dan Foord (ex-SikTh).